puzzle/ansible-training/content/labs/01.0/_index.en.md

 - Install all packages needed to use ansible on the controller.

 {{% notice tip %}}
-  Use `sudo` to elevate your privilege to that of `root`.
+  Use `sudo` to elevate your privilege to those of `root`.
 Be sure to only use root priviledges for installing the packages, you should do the rest of the lab as user ansible.
 {{% /notice %}}

 - Test if you can connect to the nodes from your controller using SSH.
 Use their public IPs.